johndwill/holiday_letter/README.md

 # ruby-getting-started

-A barebones Rails app, which can easily be deployed to Heroku.
+A barebones Sinatra app, which can easily be deployed to Heroku.

+This does not use Rails.

 This application support the [Getting Started with Ruby on Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby) article - check it out.